happybono/AvocadoSmoothie/README.md

 7. Populate `ListBox2` with the resulting `medianList`, update labels (`lblCnt1`, `lblCnt2`, `slblCalibratedType`, `slblKernelWidth`, `slblBorderCount`), then reset the progress bar.

 #### Filter Algorithm Implementation
-- Middle-Median
-  When `useMiddle = True`, `ComputeMedians` first copies the first and last `borderCount` values unchanged.
-For interior indices, it takes a fixed-size window of length `KernelRadius`, sorts the `Double()` via `Array.Sort` or `Quicksort`, and selects the middle element.

-- All-Median
-  When `useMiddle = False`, `ComputeMedians` applies a sliding window at every index.
-Near edges the window shrinks to available data; after copying values into a thread-local buffer it sorts and picks the median (or average of two middle values for even-length windows).
+##### Core Routine: ComputeMedians
+- Middle-Median (`useMiddle = True)` Copies the first and last `borderCount` points unmodified to buffer.
+Applies a sliding window of width `KernelRadius` only to indices [borderCount … n-borderCount-1].

+- All-Median (`useMiddle = False`) Applies the sliding window at every index; windows at edges automatically shrink to available data.

+Both modes share :
+1. A thread-local win() buffer (`ThreadLocal(Of Double())`) to avoid per-iteration allocations.
+2. A `Parallel.For` loop distributing indices across CPU cores.
+3. For each index, copy the window slice from `arr(iMin … iMax)` into win, then compute the median via `GetWindowMedian(win, length)` (which uses `Array.Sort` on the slice and returns either the middle element or the average of the two middle elements).

-- Core Median Functions
+##### Core Median Functions
-  - `GetWindowMedian(win(), length)` sorts the first `length` elements of `win()` and returns either `slice(mid)` or `(slice(mid - 1) + slice(mid)) / 2`.
-  - `Quicksort(list(), min, max)` provides an in-place quicksort variant used in `MiddleMedian`.
+- `GetWindowMedian(win() As Double, length As Integer)` Creates a temporary slice of length elements from win, sorts with Array.Sort, and returns:
+    - `slice(mid)` if `length` is odd
+    - `(slice(mid-1) + slice(mid)) / 2.0` if even
+- `Quicksort(list() As Double, min As Integer, max As Integer)` remains in the codebase but is no longer used by ComputeMedians.

 #### Parallel Processing & UI Responsiveness
-- `ComputeMedians` uses `Parallel.For` to distribute median computation over CPU cores.
+- Median computation leverages `Parallel.For` with thread-local buffers.
-- Regex-based parsing uses PLINQ (`AsParallel().WithDegreeOfParallelism(Environment.ProcessorCount)`).
+- Text parsing uses PLINQ (`.AsParallel().WithDegreeOfParallelism(Environment.ProcessorCount)`).
-- Progress is reported via `IProgress(Of Integer)` to `progressBar1`.
+- Progress updates flow through `IProgress(Of Integer)` into `progressBar1`.
-- `BeginUpdate` / `EndUpdate` on listboxes prevent flicker during bulk updates.
+- `BeginUpdate` / `EndUpdate` on both listboxes prevent repaint flicker.
-- `Task.Run` combined with `Await` and occasional `Task.Delay(1)` or `Task.Yield()` keeps the UI thread free.
+- Background work is offloaded via `Task.Run` / `Await`; small `Task.Delay(1)` calls within batch routines yield to the UI thread.
-- In deletion routines, `Application.DoEvents()` processes pending UI messages during long operations.
+- Deletion and selection routines use `Application.DoEvents()` to process pending Windows messages during lengthy operations.

 #### Export Functionality
 ##### CSV & Excel Export
 - CSV (`ExportCsvAsync`)
+  • Parses `kernelRadius` and `borderCount` from `cbxKernelRadius`/`cbxBorderCount`.
-  • Reads initial data into a `Double()` array.
+  • Loads initial data from `ListBox1` into a `Double()` array.
-  • Computes both Middle and All medians by calling `ComputeMedians` twice.
+  • Runs `ComputeMedians(True, …)` and `ComputeMedians(False, …)` to produce middle-median and all-median arrays.
-  • Splits output into 1 048 576-row parts (Excel’s limit) if needed.
+  • Splits output into chunks of up to 1 048 576 rows (Excel's row limit minus header lines).
-  • Writes headers, parameters, timestamps, and three columns (`Initial Data, MiddleMedian, AllMedian`) to UTF-8 CSV files.
+  • Writes UTF-8 CSV files with dataset title, "Part X of Y", smoothing parameters, timestamp, and three columns : `Initial Data`, `MiddleMedian`, `AllMedian`.
-  • Optionally opens each generated CSV in the default editor.
+  • Opens each CSV via `Process.Start(UseShellExecute = True)`, falling back to `rundll32 shell32.dll,OpenAs_RunDLL` if needed.

 - Excel (`btnExport_Click` with `rbtnXLSX`)
-  • Uses Microsoft Office Interop to create a new workbook.
+  • Validates and reads the same parameters and initial data array, then computes both median arrays.
+  • Creates a new Excel `Application`, adds a `Workbook` and gets its first `Worksheet`.
-  • Writes dataset title and smoothing parameters in rows 1–5.
+  • Writes the dataset title and smoothing parameters into rows 1 - 6.
-  • Streams each data series into adjacent columns (splitting across sheets if >1 048 576 rows).
+  • Uses a `WriteDistributed` helper to dump each series into adjacent columns—splitting across sheets if a series exceeds Excel's 1,048,576-row cap.
-  • Builds a line chart plotting all three series with labeled axes and title.
+  • Inserts a line chart (`XlChartType.xlLine`) plotting all three series, sets chart title and axis labels ("Value" vs "Sequence Number").
-  • Makes Excel visible on completion.
+  • Makes Excel visible, enables alerts, and releases all COM objects to avoid leaks.

 ##### Export Settings

-- Format selection via radio buttons (`rbtnCSV`, `rbtnXLSX`).
+- Format selected via `rbtnCSV` or `rbtnXLSX`.
-- Kernel radius (`cbxKernelRadius`) and border count (`cbxBorderCount`) must be valid integers.
+- `cbxKernelRadius` and `cbxBorderCount` must parse to valid integers before export.
-- Title supplied in `txtDatasetTitle` (placeholder until edited).
+- Dataset title comes from `txtDatasetTitle` (starts with a placeholder until edited).

----

 #### Keyboard Shortcuts
 - Ctrl + C – Copy selected or all items to clipboard.
 - Ctrl + V – Paste numeric data from clipboard.
 - Ctrl + A – Select all items.